Presented by Wells Fargo

 A variety of digital financial management tools exist for both consumers and small business owners.
 Between the full-service digital experiences that banks and credit unions offer, and third-party tools like Mint, QuickBooks, and Xero, the ability of consumers and businesses to easily manage their finances has significantly improved.
 All of these new tools and experiences have made it increasingly convenient for customers to track and manage their finances.

 Up until last year, when bank customers enrolled in a third-party online accounting or financial management tool, they typically provided that service with the login credentials they use for their financial institutions — the credit union with their checking and savings accounts, their credit card company, and the bank that holds their mortgage.
 Each time a consumer or business owner logged into that service, it used those credentials to access information from each website, and imported it into the service’s platform.
 For those with accounts at multiple institutions, these services could make it easier to get a look at their financial picture in one glance.

-While bank customers find these services both convenient and helpful, both banks and fintech companies recognize the need to innovate beyond the desire to innovate beyond this “screen scraping” method of data sharing.
+While bank customers find these services both convenient and helpful, both banks and fintech companies recognize the desire to innovate beyond this “screen scraping” method of data sharing.

 In looking at ways to improve the experience for all parties involved, Wells Fargo identified three key areas where innovation could greatly improve the process:

 - Find a way to remove the customer’s login credentials from the data collection and sharing process

 - Create a more reliable data-sharing experience.
 With screen scraping, whenever a web page was updated or changed, the data collection could fail.
 This creates a frustrated customer for both the bank and the service

 - Give customers more visibility and control over what data they share with these services

 To find a more reliable method of data sharing that gives the customer more control and transparency, we turned to application programming interface (API) technology developed by Wells Fargo’s new Gateway Channel.
 Through our API solution, we have tokenized the data request and sharing process.